I truly do not know some days what I am supposed to believe anymore.

 For the life of me, and I'm sure I've said this before, I want to do the right thing.
 I don't want to say yes where God has said no, and I don't want to say no where God has said yes.
 But I keep feeling like I have to have some sort of degree in Biblical Studies in order to figure out what the Bible "really" says.
 I can't just open it, read it, and do it.

 A friend suggested that I study the gospel of Mark and get to know Jesus.
-How is that supposed to answer the question of whether or not women can preach?
+How is that supposed to answer the question of whether or

 My small group is working their way through the book Forgotten God by Francis Chan, which is about how we Christians tend to neglect the Holy Spirit.
 We watched a video this past week that's with the study, and Chan told the story about a church he occasionally visits in Maui.